whily/notes/xps-archlinux.md

 between GTK+ and QT applications.

     arc-gtk-theme numix-gtk-theme breeze breeze-kde4 breeze-gtk breeze-icons

+Below we show examples of setting font to `Source Sans Pro`.
+We could also use other sans serif fonts like `Arimo`.

 Install the package `lxappearance` for GTK+ theme configuration.
 Launch `lxapperance` and select `Breeze` for Widget, Icon Theme and